sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ### Proactively Check for Production Problems

-See "Proactively Check for Production Problems" section below for specifics.
+See "Proactively Checking for Production Problems" section below for specifics.

 ### Triage Production Problems